 Visual amenity Indicator Numerical criteria Visual clarity and colour Natural visual clarity should not be reduced by more than 20%.
 Natural hue of the water should not be changed by more than 10 points on the Munsell Scale.
 The natural reflectance of the water should not be changed by more than 50%.
-Surface films and debris Oils and petrochemicals should not be noticeable as a visible film on the water, nor should they be detectable by odour.
+Surface films and debris Oils and petrochemicals should not be noticeable as a visible film on the water nor should they be detectable by odour.
 Waters should be free from floating debris and litter.
 Nuisance organisms Macrophytes, phytoplankton scums, filamentous algal mats, blue-green algae, sewage fungus and leeches should not be present in unsightly amounts.

-- Visual amenity will be improved by protecting acquatic ecosystems and improving stormwater management. - Visual amenity also needs to be protected to maintain water quality for primary and secondary contact recreation.
+- Protecting aquatic ecosystems and improving stormwater management will improve visual amenity. - Visual amenity protection is also needed to protect water quality for primary and secondary contact recreation.